stubbscroll/FACTOR/readme.txt

                  testing" by bressoud.
 ecm2.c           improved ECM implemented from "prime numbers - a computational
-                 perspective" by crandall, pomerance (algorithm 7.4.4). around 3x faster than ecm.3, but around 1.5x slower than alpertron. qs.c             basic quadratic sieve, the only improvement is negative numbers. using polynomial x^2-n and gaussian elimination with dense matrix.
+                 perspective" by crandall, pomerance (algorithm 7.4.4). around 3x faster than ecm.c, but around 1.5x slower than alpertron (measured on a very small set of numbers). qs.c             basic quadratic sieve, the only improvement is negative numbers. using polynomial x^2-n and gaussian elimination with dense matrix.

 in.txt           file with large composites, some have more than 2 prime
-                 factors. all numbers are factors of mersenne numbers.
+                 factors. all numbers are factors of mersenne numbers. none of the numbers have prime factors less than 1 million.

 improvements of quadratic sieve will come later. i want to add large primes, multiple polynomials, self-initialization and better linear algebra (block